Last updated: 5th February 2022

-Today “Gib” as the locals call it, is one of 14 British overseas territories and is the only territory to be part of the EU (for now).
+Today “Gib” as the locals call it, is one of 14 British overseas territories.
 It has its own parliament and is self governing, except for defence and foreign policy which are governed by Westminster in London.
 Gibraltar has a strong military history so there’s plenty of sights and ruins to see plus it’s well known for tax free shopping which many tourists flock here for.

 Gibraltarians are British citizens and they are passionate about their Britishness.
 Just like us in Blighty they have their own red telephone boxes, Royal Mail letter boxes, shop at Marks & Sparks, eat fish and chips and enjoy a pint in one of the many pubs.
 They also have their own sterling currency – you can spend your British pounds here, but you can’t use Gib pound notes back in Britain.